sansomlab/arco/README.md

 **Features**

-* Arco recipies can include globs to match arbitrary sets of prexisting documents (currently only supported in section definitions).
+* Arco yaml recipies can include globs to match arbitrary sets of prexisting pages and documents.

+* Arbitrary levels of subsections are supported.

 * For knitr compiled rmd html files, arco will automatically link in "fig.dir" and "*page*_file" folders if they exist in the same directory as the html